Blaine Robison, M.A.

 Four times, as recorded in the book of John, Yeshua declares that He will accomplish the resurrection of those who have trusted in Him for salvation on the "last day."
 (Cf. Dan 12:13 where Daniel is promised resurrection "at the end of the age.")
 Martha concurs that this was her belief, as well.
 Yeshua also spoke of a judgment occurring on the last day.
 Three important facts about these verses should be considered.
 First, what does the word last mean?
 It means that nothing comes after it or it wouldn't be called last.
 The last day is always the last in a series of days, such as referring to the last day of a prescribed festival (Neh 8:18; John 7:37).
 Second, the word day is singular.
 Yeshua does not merely say that He will raise the dead in the last days, but on a specific day, the last day.

 In the resurrection passages the series of days that the last day concludes is the present age.
-In Hebrew thought historical time was divided into ages, most likely coinciding with the great covenants that God made with Adam, Noah, Abraham, Moses and David (Eccl 1:10; Rom 16:25; 1Cor 2:7; 10:11; Eph 3:9; Col 1:26; Titus 1:2; Heb 9:26).
+In Hebrew thought historical time was divided into ages, most likely coinciding with the great covenants that God made with Adam, Noah, Abraham, Israel and David (Eccl 1:10; Rom 16:25; 1Cor 2:7; 10:11; Eph 3:9; Col 1:26; Titus 1:2; Heb 9:26).
 Yeshua and the apostles speak of two specific ages – the present age (Matt 28:20; Mark 10:30; Titus 2:12) and the age to come (Matt 12:32; Mark 10:30; Heb 6:5).
 When Yeshua spoke of the last day, He meant the last day of the present age.
 The resurrection occurs on the last day of this present age because the next day will be the first day of the age to come.
 The last day wouldn't be last if there were three and a half or seven years of the tribulation following it.

 The third significant fact is that a judgment occurs on the last day.
 Since four times "last day" means the last day of the present age, then the fifth time the phrase occurs must of necessity refer to the same "last day," especially in view of the fact that the Lord offers no other explanation.
 Therefore, the last day being the day on which the righteous are resurrected cannot be the day of the white throne judgment that occurs at the end of the millennium (Rev 20).
 The only other judgment mentioned in connection with end time events is the judgment of the sheep and goats that takes place when Yeshua returns (Matt 25).
 So, the last day of the present age will be a momentous day.